top of page

 Remove stems from assorted mushrooms and cut ½ of them into ¼" dice and set aside.
 The remainder you can "rough" chop for making the puree later, set aside.

-Next, sauté the ¼" diced mushrooms in olive oil for 2-3 minutes, season, and cook until just done; you do not want them to lose shape.
-Set aside to cool.
+Next, sauté the ¼" diced mushrooms for 2-3 minutes in olive oil, season and cook until just done, you do not want them to lose their shape, set aside to cool.

-Next, in the pan with a cover, heat four tablespoons of olive oil, add the remaining onions and cook for 5-6 minutes until the onions change color.
-Next, add the rough-cut mushrooms and continue cooking for 3 minutes, and then add 1 cup of either vegetable stock or water to assist in cooking.
-Bring back to a simmer and cover.
-Continually check for enough liquid; be prepared to add another ½ - 1 cup of liquid if it seems too dry.
-After 5-10 minutes, remove the cover, allowing the excess liquid to evaporate; ultimately, you want this mixture to be pretty dry, but be careful not to burn it once this mixture is on the dry side and deeply colored, cool and process in the food processor, puree, set aside.
+Next, in a covered pan, heat 4 tablespoons of olive oil, then add the remaining onions and cook for 5-6 minutes, until the onions begin to change color.
+Then add the rough-cut mushrooms and cook for 3 minutes, then add 1 cup of vegetable stock or water to help the cooking.
+Bring to a simmer and cover.
+Regularly check that there is enough liquid, and add another ½-1 cup if it seems too dry.
+After 5-10 minutes, remove the lid to allow excess liquid to evaporate.
+Ideally, the mixture should be reasonably dry, but be careful not to burn it once it's on the dry side and deeply colored.
+Let it cool, then process in the food processor until pureed, and set aside.

 Preparing the Spinach

-Quickly sauté the spinach in a pot or pan, season, turn the heat off, and then cover until finished.
-When you sauté greens (especially spinach), the goal is to get them hot so they steam but do not cook long enough that all the water comes out.
-Once done, place it in a strainer, let the liquid drain, and once cool, put it in a towel and squeeze the excess water out.
-Once dry, place it in the food processor and chop it finely, setting aside.
+Quickly sauté the spinach in a pot or pan, season, turn off the heat, and cover until the spinach is finished.
+The goal when sautéing greens (especially spinach) is to heat them enough so they steam but not so long that all the water evaporates.
+Once done, place in a strainer, let the liquid drain, and when cool, put in a towel and squeeze out the excess water.
+When dry, transfer to a food processor and chop finely, then set aside.

 Finishing the Wellington for Baking:

-This is not an exact science; you might have more than one item you think you might need (mainly rice and beans), so use your judgment when making the final mixture and check the seasoning.
+This is not an exact science; you might have more of one item than you think you need (mainly rice and beans), so use your judgment when making the final mixture, and make sure to check the seasoning.
 You want the mixture to be moist but not too wet.
-When you bake the Wellington, you are not cooking the mixture but baking the pastry dough in a golden brown.
-It can be prepared earlier in the day and reheated, but DO NOT bake and refrigerate; it will be tough.
+When you bake the Wellington, you are not cooking the mixture; you are baking the pastry dough to a golden brown.
+It can be prepared earlier in the day and reheated, but DO NOT bake and refrigerate; it will become tough.

 Combine the cooked onions, mushrooms, spinach, lentils, wild rice, butternut squash, herbs, and tofu.
-Add the mushroom and onion puree, remembering not to make the mixture too wet.
-If it is too wet, put it back in a towel to dry or drain it.
+At this point, add the mushroom and onion puree, making sure the mixture isn't too wet.
+If it is too wet, you can place it in a towel to dry out or drain it slightly.
 The finished product should be moist but not runny.

-Place the cut piece of puff pastry dough on a cutting board or piece of parchment paper.
-Put enough of the mixtures in the middle of the dough from the 10" side to roll them up, leaving about 1" of space at each edge so you can seal the edges.
-Roll the Wellington into a log and use the egg wash to seal the 10" side, then fold the outer ends in, egg washing and sealing the sides.
-Place the four finished Wellingtons on a baking pan with parchment paper or aluminum foil, brush with egg wash, and bake at 350 degrees until golden brown, about 30-45 minutes; keep an eye on them so they do not burn.
+Place the cut piece of puff pastry dough on a cutting board or a piece of parchment paper.
+Put enough of the mixture in the middle of the dough on the 10-inch side, leaving about 1 inch of space at each edge so you can seal them.
+Roll the Wellington into a log and use the egg wash to seal the 10-inch side; then fold the outer ends in, egg wash, and seal the sides.
+Place the four finished Wellingtons on a baking sheet lined with parchment paper or aluminum foil, brush with egg wash, and bake at 350 degrees until golden brown, about 30-45 minutes.
+Keep an eye on them to prevent burning.

 Let cool, store in a warm place, and when ready to serve, reheat and then slice with a bread knife.